 Our industry is starting to consider early plans for reopening.
 In some places planning for events, including outdoor shows and film screenings, is underway.
 We’ve been listening closely to the Spektrix community to address the new conditions which we’re all adjusting to, and adapting our tools to match what our users will need in the coming months.

 Recently we asked all Spektrix users how they’re planning to manage social distancing in their organizations and about the impact this is likely to have on their seating plans and capacities.
 The response made it clear that the priorities for us in the industry are:

 - Managing social distancing whilst maximizing capacity and revenue

 - Minimizing the amount of staff administration time required

-As a direct result of the conversations we’ve had with our community, we added a tool to Spektrix last week called “strict bubble seating mode.”
+As a direct result of the conversations we’ve had with our community, we added two tools to Spektrix:

 Other options to support ticketing of socially distanced events include: